Academic Advising | FAQ

 - How do I become a tutor?

-- How do I run an Undeclared MyAudit?
+- How do I run an audit as an Undeclared student?

 - I've been academically dismissed from UC Merced.
 What do I do now?